mauroservienti/NServiceBus.IntegrationTesting/README.md

 ```
 <sup><a href='/src/NServiceBus.AssemblyScanner.Extensions/IncludeOnlyExtension.cs#L9-L21' title='Snippet source file'>snippet source</a> | <a href='#snippet-include-only-extension' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+The above extension method is far from being complete and doesn't handle all the possible scenarios.
+It's provided as a sample and needs to customized on a case by case.

 ## How to install